Architecture Description

 • Listing data will be public - we want to make it possible to be indexed and aggregated in the future.

 • Inventory counts, too?
-This will give a clear transparent picture of how good or bad a store is doing.
+This will give a clear transparent picture of how good or bad a shop is doing and is not in the interest of merchants.

-• Users that are running the store.
+• Users that are running the shop.
 This should be private/internal company data.

 • We need to think about how to protect this data from being leaked.
-Probably using seperate logs with stricter access control.
+Probably using separate logs with stricter access control or encryption.

-• The merchantAddr will be where all purchases is are collected.
+• The merchantAddr will be where all purchases are collected.